TGDivy/TGDivy/README.md

 ## 💬🌞

-> Ponder and deliberate before you make a move. ~ Sun Tzu
+> Better a diamond with a flaw than a pebble without one. ~ Chinese Proverb

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )